Cleeng/mediastore-sdk/README.md

 One of the possibilities to secure your website is [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) and it is also an [Adyen recommendation](https://docs.adyen.com/pt/development-resources/integration-security-guide#third-party-components) to do so.

 There are several ways to implement Content Security Policy.
 One of the way is to add the `<meta>` element in the header of the web application.
 Below you can find an example of the Content Security Policy which can be set the secure your website.
-This one example allows an application only to use resources that are needed for mediastore-sdk `mediastore-sdk`:
+This one example allows an application only to use resources that are needed for `mediastore-sdk`:

 ```html
 <meta